The following is from

 Joyce Funeral Home.

-Family and friends will honor and remember Beatrice's life by gathering for calling hours in The Joyce Funeral Home, 245 Main St. (Route 20), Waltham, on Tuesday, March 18, from 4-8 p.m. and again on Wednesday morning when her funeral service will be held at 11 a.m.
-Burial will follow in Mount Feake Cemetery, Waltham.
+Family and friends will honor and remember Salvatore's life by gathering for calling hours in The Joyce Funeral Home, 245 Main St. (Route 20), Waltham, on Tuesday, April 22, from 4-8 p.m. and again at 9 a.m. on Wednesday morning before leaving in procession to Our Lady Comforter of the Afflicted Church, 880 Trapelo Road, Waltham, where his funeral mass will be celebrated at 10 a.m.
+Burial will take place on Thursday in Massachusetts National Cemetery, Bourne.